 With its retro, Americana vibe, the Lone Star Court – a boutique hotel in Austin – feels like you’re checking into an upscale roadside establishment from years gone by, yet it’s modern and new(ish).

-Its 123 rooms are situated around a tree-lined pool and courtyard spanning four acres.
+Its 123 rooms are situated around a tree-lined pool and courtyard spanning four acres, so we loved that it felt like you’re in the country even though it’s so close to the city.
 Orange rocking chairs (an homage to the University of Texas, no doubt) and aqua-colored doors are the only bright colors; the woodsy, industrial vibe is strong at Lone Star Court, as if you’ve stumbled upon an urban dude ranch.

 Even though birds may chirp all day at the hotel, the resort isn’t rural; it’s adjacent to The Domain, a lively live-work-play development with more than 100 restaurants, stores and music venues (it is Austin, after all).